mozilla/mozilla-campus-clubs/_pages/activities.md

 ### Recommended activities for having an impact in 2016.

-As you take a look at the activities below you may be tempted to grab your teammates and get started right away.
-However, you’ll find these activities more useful and more fulfilling if you use these activities as tools to achieve the Key Aspirations you set out in your Year Plan.
+As you take a look at the activities below you may be tempted to grab your team and get started right away.
+However, you’ll find these activities more useful and more fulfilling if you use these activities as tools to achieve the Key Aspirations you set out in your <a href="https://docs.google.com/document/d/16C7fTPFCkLsgm4p2sikxDxaFuRBgRG-Hx8jRbbkNW64/pub">Year Plan</a>.

-Before you jump right in:

-**Step 1.** Look at your goals for the year, what do you want to accomplish in each of the impact areas?
+Before you jump right in: Look at your goals for the year, what do you want to accomplish in each of the impact areas?
 Which of the following activities best map to those goal?

 {: .clear}